 On 5th June he was appointed Acting Flight Lieutenant and became “A” Flight Commander.
 He claimed several victories in the early part of the Battle of Britain but was shot down and baled out with slight burns on 18th August.

 On 26th August, he was shot down and baled out again.
 This time he was rescued from the sea at Herne Bay, suffering from shock, but re-joined his squadron on 14th September.

 At the end of October, Gaunce was promoted to Acting Squadron Leader and given command of No.46 Squadron.
-More victories followed, but his luck ran out on 19th November 1941, when he was hit by flak near Ivigny and crashed into the sea off Janville.
+Ill health forced him to leave in December 1940, and he didn’t return to operations until July 1941, when he was given command of No.41 Squadron.
+More victories followed, but his luck ran out on 19th November 1941, during a sortie to St.Lo, when he was hit by flak near Ivigny and crashed into the sea off Janville.